semlix/semlix/docs/source/schema.rst

 Built-in field types
 ====================

-Whoosh provides some useful predefined field types:
+semlix provides some useful predefined field types:

-:class:`whoosh.fields.TEXT`
+:class:`semlix.fields.TEXT`
     This type is for body text.
 It indexes (and optionally stores) the text and stores term positions to allow phrase searching.

-    ``TEXT`` fields use :class:`~whoosh.analysis.StandardAnalyzer` by default.
+    ``TEXT`` fields use :class:`~semlix.analysis.StandardAnalyzer` by default.
 To specify a different analyzer, use the ``analyzer`` keyword argument to the constructor, e.g.
     ``TEXT(analyzer=analysis.StemmingAnalyzer())``.
 See :doc:`analysis`.